primer/react/CONTRIBUTING.md

 A common question asked about Primer Components is how to know what should be added to Primer Components and what is best left as a local component in a consuming applcation.
 Though there are no hard & fast rules about what can and cannot be added to Primer Components, here are a few things we take into consideration:

 - Is the new feature an existing pattern in Primer CSS or related to UI built at GitHub?
-Primer Components is first and foremost a library for building UI at GitHub - patterns that aren't currently being used in GitHub UI (either on github.com or in a GitHub owned project outside the monolith) probably shouldn't be added to Primer Components.
+Primer Components is first and foremost a library for building UI at GitHub - patterns that aren't currently being used in GitHub UI (either on github.com or in a GitHub owned project outside of github.com) probably shouldn't be added to Primer Components.
 Exceptions to this could be helper components that don't necessarily render UI but help with the development process (like `Flex`, `Grid`, or `Box`).

 - Does the proposed component get used in more than one or two places across GitHub UI?
 A component that's only meant to be used in one place and doesn't have potential to be reused in many places probably should exist as a local component.
 An example of something like this might be a component that renders content specific to a single GitHub product.